flo-at/minmon/doc/check.md

 Has to be less or equal to the interval.

 ### placeholders
-Custom placeholders that will be merged with ones of the alarms/actions.
+Custom placeholders that will be merged with the ones of the alarms/actions.

 ### type
 Type of the check as listed below.